The 14 Best Online Banks of 2021: Savings, Checking, CDs, and More

 For extra help creating a budget, tracking expenses, or reviewing your spending habits, their online financial toolbox is full of resources to put you back in control of your money.
 Plus, Radius Bank partners with Everfi to give your personal finances a boost with free online courses.

-Get an increase to 2.80% APY if you have at least $1,000 a month direct deposited to your account or by using your Varo Visa debit card five or more times throughout the month.
+Get an increase to 2.80% APY if you have at least $1,000 a month direct deposited to your account and by using your Varo Visa debit card five or more times throughout the month.
+This is an astonishing rate, especially right now.

 Like most of the other banks in this list, Varo won’t charge you fees and is part of an ATM network to give you fee-free access to cash at more than 55,000 ATMs worldwide.
 And if you travel often, you’ll especially love Varo because they don’t charge foreign transaction fees.